newrelic/newrelic-cf/README.md

 cf restage MY_SAMPLE_APP
 cf enable-service-access <SERVICE>
 ```
 where JSON_OBJ = the new set of plans with new license keys.
-(The old ones will stay in tact).
+(The old ones will stay intact).